 In some cases, a multifamily property operated as a rental property comprises one or more units that are part of an overall condominium project and is bound by the restrictions and requirements set forth in the condominium documents for the larger project.
 In these circumstances, the mortgage loan documents generally require that the borrower pay all amounts required by, and comply with the provisions set forth in, the condominium documents.
-The borrower shall not (a) terminate or revoke or attempt to terminate or revoke the appointment of lender as borrower's proxy or attorney-in-fact either permanently or as to any election with respect to the condominium or (b) terminate, modify or attempt to modify the condominium documents without the prior written consent of the lender.
-The borrower's failure to comply with these requirements may be an event of default under the mortgage loan.
+The borrower shall not (a) terminate or revoke or attempt to terminate or revoke the appointment of lender as borrower's proxy or attorney-in-fact either permanently or as to any election with respect to the condominium, (b) terminate, modify or attempt to modify the condominium documents without the prior written consent of the lender or (c) commence any action for the partition of the mortgaged property.
+The borrower's failure to comply with these requirements may constitute an event of default under the mortgage loan.
+In addition, a change in law or regulation that impairs the lender's interest in the mortgaged property is an event of default under the mortgage loan.

 In other cases, the borrower may not own all of the residential units in a multifamily property with a condominium regime that is operated as a rental property.
 If the borrower does not own all of the residential units, it is likely that the entire property continues to be bound by the restrictions and requirements of the condominium documents and subject to the risks described in the preceding paragraph.
-Annex A identifies such mortgaged properties as "fractured condominiums" and will disclose the total number of units in the related condominium complex and the number of such units owned by the borrower.
-Moreover, in the case of a fractured condominium, the mortgage loan documents generally (a) require the borrower to use commercially reasonable efforts to purchase the units held by third parties when those units become available for sale and (b) to add the purchased units to the mortgaged property collateral for the mortgage loan after the purchase.
-The borrower's failure to comply with these requirements may be an event of default under the mortgage loan.
+Annex A identifies such mortgaged properties as "fractured condominiums" and will disclose the total number of units in the related condominium, the mortgage loan documents generally (a) require the borrower to use commercially reasonable efforts to purchase the units held by third parties when those units become available for sale and (b) to add the purchased units to the mortgaged property collateral for the mortgage loan after the purchase.
+The borrower's failure to comply with these requirements may, in addition to the events of default described above, constitute an event of default under the mortgage loan.